National Treasure 3 Writer, Development Details And More

 When will National Treasure 3 be released?

-However, things majorly started moving in the right direction during 2020, when a screenwriter was brought aboard to pen a new script.
-Things got even more exciting in December 2022, when producer Jerry Bruckheimer discussed the Disney+ "Edge of History" series.
-During his conversation with E!
-News, the Hollywood powerhouse was discussing how they were super psyched about the TV show, but he also mentioned, "At the same time [we were casting 'Edge of History'], we were developing 'National Treasure' for the theaters with Nicolas Cage — which we still are.
+Things started moving in the right direction during 2020, when a screenwriter was brought aboard to pen a new script.
+Then, in December 2022, producer Jerry Bruckheimer sat down with E!
+News to discuss the Disney+ "Edge of History" series and revealed, "At the same time [we were casting 'Edge of History'], we were developing 'National Treasure' for the theaters with Nicolas Cage — which we still are.
 So that's ongoing."

 What is the plot of National Treasure?